-For advice regarding clinical management of cases or other queries relating to suspected cases during offices hours, please contact the on call duty Consultant Microbiologist, PHE Colindale on 0208 327 6736 or email
+For advice regarding clinical management of cases or other queries relating to suspected cases during offices hours, please contact the on call duty Consultant Microbiologist, PHE Colindale on 0208 327 6736 or email ColindaleMedMicro@phe.gov.uk.

-ColindaleMedMicro@phe.gov.uk.
 The PHE duty doctor is requested to discuss all suspected cases with the on-call Consultant Microbiologist if calls are received during working hours.
 Out of hours please contact the PHE Duty Doctor on call 0208 200 4400 for all queries and advice.

-6. Preventative Measures
+6. Preventative measures

 6.1.
-Primary Prevention
+Primary prevention

 Effective protection against tetanus can be achieved through active immunisation with tetanus vaccine, which is a toxoid preparation.
-A total of five doses of vaccine at the appropriate intervals are considered to provide lifelong immunity.
-Single antigen tetanus vaccine (T) and combined tetanus/low dose diphtheria vaccine (Td) have been replaced by the combined tetanus/low dose diphtheria/inactivated polio vaccine (Td/IPV) for adults and adolescents for all routine uses in these age groups.
+In most circumstances, a total of 5 doses of tetanus-containing vaccine at the appropriate intervals are considered to give satisfactory long-term protection1.
+Single antigen tetanus vaccine (T) and combined tetanus/low dose diphtheria vaccine (Td) have been replaced by the combined tetanus/low dose diphtheria/inactivated polio vaccine (Td/IPV) for adults and adolescents for all routine uses in these age groups11.
 Recovery from tetanus may not result in immunity and vaccination following tetanus is indicated.
 A full course of tetanus and diphtheria vaccines consists of 5 doses as follows:

-SCHEDULE CHILDREN ADULTS Primary Course 3 doses of vaccine (usually as DTaP/IPV/Hib/HepB) at 2, 3 and 4 months of age 3 doses of vaccine (as Td/IPV) each one month apart 4th dose At least 3 years after the primary course, usually pre-school entry (as DTaP/IPV) 5 years after primary course (as Td/IPV) 5th dose Aged 13-18 years before leaving school (as Td/IPV) 10 years after 4th dose (as Td/IPV)
+SCHEDULE CHILDREN ADULTS DTaP/IPV/Hib/HepB) at 2, 3 and 4 months of 3 doses of vaccine (as Td/IPV) each one month apart At least 3 years after the primary course, usually pre-school entry (as DTaP/IPV) 5 years after primary course (as Td/IPV) i i 10 years after 4th dose (as Td/IPV)